John-Lin/ovs-cni/deployments/single-host/README.md

     ovs_version: "2.5.2"
 ```

-In this setting, the OVS will connect to ns2 via `veth` technology and you can also check
+In this setting, the OVS will connect to ns1 via `veth` technology and you can also check
-check the namepsace's networking settingm, you can use `sudo ip netns exec ns1 ifconfig` to see its IP config.
+check the namepsace's networking setting, you can use `sudo ip netns exec ns1 ifconfig` to see its IP config.

 ```
 eth2      Link encap:Ethernet  HWaddr 0a:58:0a:f4:01:0a